 If your dog is showing unusual laziness and is slow-moving

 outdoors, then cold could be a likely reason.
 Cold temperatures

 weaken your dog's body, making it stiff, tired, and slow-moving.
-If your dog is keener on

 then he could be trying to warm himself up.
 Take him indoors

 Your Dog is Abnormally Sleepy

 Sleepiness can be an initial sign of hypothermia.
 If your dog is

 showing unusual signs of sleepiness, then perhaps he is feeling

 extremely cold.
 Symptoms of hypothermia could just be setting in.

 may start experiencing difficulty in breathing and moving.

 Your Dog is Hiding or Desperately Seeking

 If your dog seems to be desperately seeking shelter under or

+himself up.
 Take him indoors immediately.